Tuwaiq-jed-kot1/HW-Week2_Day03_Inheritance_and_ClassTypes/assignment.md

 ---
 ### Open Questions:
 - What is the difference between `enum classes` and `data classes`?
+*** data classes used to store the data ,and it considered as a data type
+*** Enum class used to store a specific constant set of values to avoid typo mistakes for repetitive use of these values
 - Which one of the `object` keyword ways can be used for the inheritance concept?
+*** "object" keyword